SamSecOps/IAM-On-prem-Using-Active-Directory/README.md

-# Active Directory Simulation – CyberTech Solutions
+# Active Directory Simulation – Sam Security Operations (Samsecops)

-This project demonstrates the deployment of a **Windows Server Domain Controller (Active Directory)** for a simulated organization, **CyberTech Solutions**.
+This project demonstrates the deployment of a **Windows Server Domain Controller (Active Directory)** for a simulated organization, **Samsecops**.
 It covers domain setup, client integration, OU structuring, Group Policy implementation, and access control in an enterprise-like environment.

 ---